jbski/python-api-challenge/README.md

-# Python API Homework - What's the Weather Like?
+# Python API - What's the Weather Like?

 ## Background